How to fly business class on an economy budget

 While it’s all well and good to think about how you’ll spend your frequent flyer points on upgrades, it’s worth keeping in mind how you can actually earn them in the first place.

-Both cards mentioned above, the American Express Velocity Platinum Card and the American Express Qantas Ultimate Card, will grant you a signup bonus of 60,000 and 70,000 points for their respective partner airlines, provided you spend $3,000 within the first three months of card approval.
+For example, two of the cards that have a 5-Star Rating at the time of writing: The American Express Velocity Platinum Card and the American Express Qantas Ultimate Card, will grant you a signup bonus of 60,000 and 70,000 points for their respective partner airlines, provided you spend $3,000 within the first three months of card approval.

 So … how does that translate to actual upgrades?